Chinguacousy Secondary School

 The school sports teams and athletic programs have won a number of OFSAA championships; wrestling (1991, 1992, 1993, 1995), curling (1996, 1998), and rugby (1982).
 Chinguacousy became competitive in basketball and has won several titles since 2000.
-In 2011, the Junior Boys Cross Country team won the ROPSSAA Championship for the first time since 1997.
 Chinguacousy currently has a SciTech Program running.
-From 1972 - 2016, the mascot was Chinguacousy Chiefs.
+From 1972-2016, the mascot was Chinguacousy Chiefs.
 In June 2016, the school changed its logo and school mascot to the Chinguacousy Timberwolves after a call to indigenous and aboriginal inclusiveness from the Peel District School Board.